vinayakg/vinayakg.github.io/_posts/2020-06-18-Managing-SSL-Certificates.md

 ## Monitoring Certificates

-In 2020, if you had thought that there is no need to monitor certificates for expiry and other stuff, thats not the case though - even when you infrastructure is hosted on cloud providers like AWS which also offers TLS certificates via [ACM](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html)
+In 2020, if you had thought that there is no need to monitor certificates for expiry and other stuff, thats not the case.
+Even when you infrastructure is hosted on cloud providers like AWS which also offers TLS certificates via [ACM](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html), you still need to monitor them.

-However, if you are hosted on [GitHub pages](https://guides.github.com/features/pages/) or [Netlify](https://www.netlify.com/) for personal websites (then they might take care for you).
+However, if you are hosted on [GitHub pages](https://guides.github.com/features/pages/) or [Netlify](https://www.netlify.com/) for personal websites (then they might take care of them and even upgrade/update them).
 They both use [LetsEncrypt](https://letsencrypt.org/) for TLS infrastructure.
-Similar could be the case if you are running your commerce on shopify with a custom domain (have not tried myself)
+Similar could be the case if you are running your commerce on shopify with a custom domain (have not tried myself).

 Lets look at various options for monitoring our website SSL certificates.
 We will look at online tools and cli tools as well which can be easily automated in your workflow